sjml/wasmbots/docs/interface.md

 The module will get a call to its exported `tick` function.
 This gets a single parameter that is an offset in the shared memory where the current circumstances begin.
 The data format for the circumstances is [documented in the `messaging.toml` file](../engine/src/data/messaging.toml) in the "PresentCircumstances" message.
 They tell you what the state of the world is as your bot currently perceives it.

 _(Remaining documentation to be written, especially as the data formats actually get fleshed out.)_

+### (Lack of) Memory Constraints

+My original idea was to limit the memory sizes of the WebAssembly programs to something very small, just as an exercise in old-school parsimony.
+At first just a single page of memory (64k) then I went up to a megabyte... but what I found was that when the WebAssembly **host** manages memory, the programs themselves have to be compiled with directives to import their memory, and you also have to manually tell them how much to expect to have.
+Seems simple enough EXCEPT most programming languages these days don't seem to play well with such restrictions, at least not if I make them low enough to be interesting.
+Rust's default allocator in particular [doesn't work if it can't grow the memory](https://github.com/rustwasm/wasm-bindgen/issues/1389#issuecomment-476224477).

+For now I'm letting each hosted program just do whatever it wants with memory, at least until it runs into the actual engine's memory limits (which I think are around 4 GB?).
+This might change in the future!